 When to use Ice or Heat?

-This is a very common question we get asked in the clinic, and the answer can vary depending on each individual’s situation.
+The question ‘When to use Ice or Heat?’ is a question we get asked in the clinic regularly, and the answer can vary depending on each individual’s situation.
 There are times when we can give a definitive answer.
 This is normally linked to how long you have had the injury and what stage of healing it is at.

 Protect: Use different supports and aids to protect the injured area and aid movement.
 A good example of this would be an ankle sprain where an ankle support helps to protect the joint and crutches enable you to move around.